 If you are using a currently unsupported MVC framewor, then a programmatic separation into the controller class and action method names for the transaction names yields much more insights than the script name based naming.
 See docs on the programmatic Transaction API to manually set transaction names in your application code.

 The number of transactions is limited based on the projects license.
 As such it is recommended not to allow user input in transaction names or use URLs that contain dynamic variables.

-After you have started using transaction names based on framework or manual support you can go one step further with the configuration and set a human readable name for all the transactions, or just the ones you care about the most.
+After you have started using transaction names based on framework or manual support, you can go one step further and set a human readable name for all transactions or just for the ones which you care about the most.